 There Are Other Ways To Invest

-If you’re concerned about missing out on the appreciation of a home because of the investment quality of it, keep in mind you can set aside the same amount of money each month into an IRA or other investment vehicle—stocks, bonds, etc. Even when recovering from bankruptcy, you can be responsibly planning for the financial future.
-Your credit score won’t keep you from doing this.
+If you’re concerned about missing out on the appreciation that comes with home ownership, don’t be.
+Keep in mind you can set aside the same amount of money each month into an IRA or other investment vehicle—stocks, bonds, etc. Even when recovering from bankruptcy, you can be responsibly planning for the financial future.
+Filing bankruptcy and your credit score won’t keep you from doing this.

 Consider Your Needs Today